SV Elversberg: History

 The club was founded in 1907 as FC Germania Elversberg.
 It was dissolved in 1914, but then re-constituted in 1918 as Sportvereinigung VfB Elversberg, spending a season in the tier-one Kreisliga Saar in 1921–22.
 After World War II a number of local associations came together to form Sportgemeinde Elversberg.
 The current club became independent of SG as SV Elversberg VfB 07 in 1952.
-From 1951 to 1960 SV played in the Amateurliga Saarland (III), but then disappeared into tier IV and V football until 1980 when they re-emerged in the Amateur Oberliga Südwest (III) for a span of seven seasons.
+From 1951 to 1960 SV played in the Amateurliga Saarland (III), but then dropped into tier IV and V football until 1980 when they re-emerged in the Amateur Oberliga Südwest (III) for a span of seven seasons.
 After nearly another decade spent between the Verbandsliga Saarland (IV) and the Landesliga Saarland/Nordost (V) the club returned to tier III football in the Regionalliga West/Südwest.

 Since 1998, SV Elversberg has played in the Regionalliga Süd (III) as a lower table side.
 For the 2008–09 season, the club belonged to the new Regionalliga West where it stayed until 2012 when it became part of the new Regionalliga Südwest.
 In 2012–13, the club finished runners-up in the new league and qualified for the promotion play-off to the 3.
 Liga where it overcame the reserve team of TSV 1860 München to earn promotion to this league.

 SV Elversberg lasted for only one season in the 3.
 Liga, suffering relegation alongside fellow Saar side 1.
 FC Saarbrücken back to the Regionalliga.
 They finished runners-up in the Regionalliga Südwest in 2015–16 but lost to FSV Zwickau in the promotion play-off and had to remain in the league.
 The following season, they won the league but were denied promotion by SpVgg Unterhaching, who beat them 5–2 on aggregate in another promotion play-off.

 In the 2021–22 season, SV Elversberg won the Regionalliga Südwest under coach Horst Steffen, earning promotion to the 3.
 Liga.
 The club continued their rise by winning the 3.
 Liga in 2022–23, securing historic promotion to the 2.
 Bundesliga for the first time ever in history on 21 May 2023, before they managed to win the league on the final matchday following a 2–1 victory over Ingolstadt.
 In their debut 2.
 Bundesliga season, they finished 11th, solidifying their status in the league.
 In the 2024–25 season, SV Elversberg secured third place in the 2.
 Bundesliga, earning a spot in the promotion play-offs against 1.
 FC Heidenheim, who had finished 16th in the Bundesliga.
 However, they were defeated 4–3 on aggregate, following a 2–1 home loss that was sealed in stoppage time.
+In the 2025–26 season, the club earned promotion to the Bundesliga for the first time in their history from next season after finishing as runners-up, following a 3–0 victory over Preußen Münster on the final matchday.